alexanderwalford/musicfader/README.md

 # MusicFader 1.0
-A simple Asset Bundle For Unity 5.6.
+A simple Asset Bundle For Unity.

+Editor compatability is 5.6 and upwards, previous versions may also work.

 Built by Alexander Walford